ohduran/ohduran.github.io/_posts/2018-11-03-blackberry.md

 ---
 layout: post
-title:  "Of the BlackBerry"
+title:  "Of Revolutions"
 date:   2018-11-03 15:00:00 +0100
 categories: journal
-permalink: /blackberry
+permalink: /revolutions
 ---
 Since I read [Deep Work](/deep-work), I've been trying to reduce the amount of time I waste on social media and, overall, distracted.
 This has come as a realisation that my addiction to it was worse than I was aware of: picking up my mobile every time I had to wait or queue up was my default mode; I became conscious of how many times I was just watching a commercial on Instagram, and how many trains of thought I had in the shower compared to out of it.
 This had to end.